News

 What is ?

-Digital platform work consists of all paid labour provided through, on or mediated by an online platform, an online space that can be accessed from an app on a mobile phone, computer or other devices with an internet connection.
+consists of all paid labour provided through, on or mediated by an online platform, an online space that can be accessed from an app on a mobile phone, computer or other devices with an internet connection.
 While the tasks executed by the workers are always organised online, they can be performed virtually or in the physical world.
 These chores are usually managed by algorithms, although the level of control exercised by them varies.
 Currently, over 500 digital labour platforms are active in the EU.

-While digital platform work promotes participation in the labour market, helps workers to develop skills and work experience and offers increased flexibility, it also contains additional risks for occupational safety and health (OSH) related to the way that the platforms are designed and managed such as lack of transparency of the algorithms, unclear employment status and isolation.
+While promotes participation in the labour market, helps workers to develop skills and work experience and offers increased flexibility, it also contains additional risks for occupational safety and health (OSH) related to the way that the platforms are designed and managed such as lack of transparency of the algorithms, unclear employment status and isolation.

 Platform workers: characteristics and sectors